edgedb/edgedb/docs/edgeql/ddl/links.rst

     inheriting from this links are also renamed.

 :eql:synopsis:`EXTENDING ...`
     Alter the link parent list.
-The full syntax of this action is:
+The full syntax of this subcommand is:

     .. eql:synopsis::

          EXTENDING <name> [, ...]
             [ FIRST | LAST | BEFORE <parent> | AFTER <parent> ]

-    This action makes the link item a child of the specified list of parent link items.
+    This subcommand makes the link a child of the specified list of parent links.
 The requirements for the parent-child relationship are the same as when creating a link.

     It is possible to specify the position in the parent list